Concepts/OpenPGP Getting Started

 It makes sense to have a special user ID without an email address.
 With most email addresses you cannot be sure to have them forever.
 If you revoke a User ID because you don't use the address any more then you lose all the certifications for this user ID.
 But you will never lose your name (even if you marry or the like there is usually little reason to revoke that user ID).
 So you keep the certifications for this ID at any rate.
 And you can use the comment for this ID for a statement about the key itself: "everyday key with secure offline main key and key policy"

-The well supported key types are DSA (signatures only), ElGamal (encryption only) and RSA (both); ECDSA (elliptic curves) is going to be added soon.
-GnuPG offers the creation of keys with a length from 1024 to 4096 bit.
-This is the current situation (2013).
+The well supported key types are DSA (signatures only), ElGamal (encryption only), RSA (both) and ECDSA (elliptic curves).
+GnuPG offers the creation of keys with a length from 1024 to 4096 bit. (as of 2020-08)

 The differences in security, execution time, signature size, and being required or just considered optional by the standard (rfc4880) are irrelevant for most scenarios.
 The one relevant difference is: The g10 smartcard supports RSA only.
 Thus generate an RSA key unless you have concrete and good reason for a different decision.
 1024 bit keys are considered breakable by certain well known government agencies today or in the near future.
 2048 bit keys are considered safe for decades.
 But remember: These well known agencies would not waste their time and money by computing your key.
 They would steal your key.
 Thus if you want a larger key in order to be safe against this kind of opponent then make sure that they cannot steal it.
 This obviously requires profound knowledge, discipline and probably some money.
 The practical reasons against very long keys are: Commonly used versions of GnuPG do not support keys with more than 2048 or 3072 bit respectively length.
 Operations with asymmetric keys are costly in general.
 To make it worse: Operation with twice the key size take eight times as long.
 And it takes long to generate huge keys.
 For mobile devices this CPU load can become a problem.